 View All Beverages NotesThis is the avant-garde laboratory of the perfumer, featuring everything from the smell of hot rain on asphalt to the invisible radiance of Iso E Super.
 These notes are often less about a specific 'smell' and more about a texture, a feeling, or an atmospheric vibration that gives modern fragrances their edge.

-A chemical smelling of pear and apple.
-Fruity and solvent-like.
+A synthetic smelling of magnolia and geranium.
+Fresh and grapefruit-like.

 The heart of labdanum, smelling warm, balsamic, and slightly spicy.
 It creates the classic oriental feel found in many masterpieces.